John B. Rhodes, Chair

-The Office of Administration also works closely with the New York State Office of Information Technology Services (OITS), Environment and Energy Cluster section to develop and support the Department's hardware and software network.
+The Office of Administration also works closely with the New York State Office of Information Technology Services (OITS) to develop and support the Department's hardware and software network.
 Key functions include systems security, planning, development and maintenance; user training and technological support; Geographic Information Systems (GIS) services; and application development and maintenance.

 The Office of Consumer Services develops and implements policies and tools to facilitate consumer engagement in energy usage and purchase decisions.
 It also is responsible for retail access and ESCO matters with the exception of compliance, including policy issues and market development.

 Marco Padula, Director

 Clean Energy is responsible for all clean energy initiatives including energy efficiency, Renewables, NYSUN, NYSERDA coordination, NY Green Bank, Environmental Disclosure and Community Choice Aggregation.